 Notes: The oil is grape seed.

 Ingredients: 1 3/4 cups flour, 1/2 tsp. baking powder, 1/2 tsp. baking soda, 3/4 cup buttermilk, 3/4 cup sugar, two eggs at room temperature, 1 tsp. vanilla extract, 1/2 cup neutral oil, scant 1/4 cup freeze-dried berries-crumbled.
 For the frosting: 1 1/4 cups powdered sugar, 1-2 Tbsp. warm water, 1 tsp. vanilla extract, 2 Tbsp. crumbled freeze-dried berries.

 1. Preheat oven to 350* and grease and line a standard loaf pan.

 2. Whisk the flour, baking powder, and baking soda in a bowl.
-In a separate bowl, whisk the sour cream, sugar, eggs, vanilla, and oil together.
+In a separate bowl, whisk the buttermilk, sugar, eggs, vanilla, and oil together.

 3. Add the wet ingredients to the dry, and mix until smooth.
 Fold in 1/4 cup of freeze-dried berries.
-Pour into the loaf pan and bake for 45-50 minutes, or until a tester comes out clean.
+Pour into the loaf pan and bake for 45-50 minutes or until a tester comes clean.
 Cool completely.

-4. Whisk the powdered sugar, vanilla and 1 Tbsp. water together until there are no lumps.
+4. Whisk the powdered sugar, vanilla, and 1 Tbsp. water together until there are no lumps.
 The frosting should be a thick but pourable consistency.
-If you need to add more water, do it by a teaspoon at a time.
+If you need to add more water, do it a teaspoon at a time.
 Sprinkle immediately with crumbled freeze-dried berries.

-Tip: To crumble the berries, place into a zip-lock bag and roll with a wine bottle.
+TIP: To crumble the berries, place them into a zip-lock bag and roll them with a wine bottle.